waffle-iron/nimona/fabric.md

 ## Addressing and Connecting

-Fabric's addresses are a series of `/` delimited protocols and parameters that the client and server need to go through until connection is established.
+Fabric's addresses are a series of `/` delimited transport and stream protocols that the client and server need to go through until connection is established.

+Each part can contain `:` delimeted parameters, but the left-most item will need to always be the protocol or stream's identifier.

 Let's take for example a very simple ping-pong protocol.
 Peer A connects to peer B, sends a `ping` message, peer B responds with `pong` and the connection